Views:

 • have an AA charge when you receive your delayed pension savings statement for the relevant year

-In our information about the HMRC Digital Service, you can find out more about how to rectify AA charges for the remedy period tax years and 2022/23 tax year.
+Read more information about how to rectify AA charges for the remedy period tax years and 2022/23 tax year.